lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/4-cloud-hsm.md

 ## KMS vs. CloudHSM

-KMS:
+### KMS
 - You're using a shared tenancy of underlying hardware
-- You have Automatic key rotation
+- Support automatic key rotation
-- You have Automatic key generation
+- Support automatic key generation

-CloudHSM:
+### CloudHSM
 - Dedicated HSM to you
-- You get full control of underlying hardware
+- Have full control of underlying hardware
-- You get full control of users, groups, keys, etc.
+- Have full control of users, groups, keys, etc.
 - No automatic key rotation